cosmic-api/cosmic-docs/source/models.rst

 ``array``
     Must be expressed as a JSON array.
 The implementation must normalize each of its items against the *items* schema.
 If an item normalization fails with a validation error, the array normalization must fail too.
-The normalized form of an array must be an ordered sequence of normalized items, in the same order as they appear in the JSON form.
+The native form of an array must be an ordered sequence of native values, in the same order as they appear in the JSON form.
 If the array was empty, an empty sequence must be returned.

 ``object``
     Must be expressed as a JSON object.
 If the object has a key that is